Tarrs, Pennsylvania

-Tarrs is an unincorporated community and coal town in East Huntingdon Township, Westmoreland County, Pennsylvania, United States.
-It is located on Route 31, approximately three miles west of Mt.
-Pleasant.
+Tarrs is an unincorporated community and coal town that is located in East Huntingdon Township, Westmoreland County, Pennsylvania, United States.

+Situated on Pennsylvania Route 31 approximately 3 mi west of Mt.
+Pleasant, it is the only location in Pennsylvania known to have an active and running ACA Allertor 125 Civil Defense warning siren.

+History

 Tarrs has its own post office, with zip code 15688.
 It was established in April 1828.

-The town was the site of a coal mine, first developed in 1873 by an company called "D.A.
-Dillinger and Bro."
-Southwest Coal and Coke Company later acquired the mine.
-It was known as "No. 3" mine.
-Some 250 coke ovens were eventually located there.
+The town was the site of a coal mine, first developed in 1873 by D. A. Dillinger and Brothers.
+It was later acquired by the Southwest Coal and Coke Company and was known as the "No. 3" mine.
+Approximately 250 coke ovens were eventually located there.

 In 1906, historian John Newton Boucher described Tarrs as being located along "the South-West Branch of the Pennsylvania Railroad" between Ruffs Dale and Alverton.
-Boucher also mentions a location in Westmoreland County known as Tarr Station, presumably related to the railroad.
-About 500 people lived in Tarrs in 1910.
+Boucher also mentioned a location in Westmoreland County known as Tarr Station, presumably related to the railroad.

+By 1910, the population had reached roughly five hundred.
 The mine and coke works closed in 1923.

-Tarrs is the only location in Pennsylvania known to have an active and running ACA Allertor 125 Civil Defense warning siren.